the loan portfolio will grow 40,000 million

 Read more

 The bank recently posted on its blog seven tips to boost the expansion and growth of SMEs.
-Through them, he explains how to make a roadmap to define the strategy that a company must follow to achieve its objectives and be able to make the leap to new markets successfully, according to the business needs, the feasibility analysis and the framework in the that it is going to carry out its development.
+Through them, he explains how to make a roadmap to define the strategy that a company must follow to achieve its objectives and be able to successfully jump into new markets, according to business needs, the feasibility analysis and the framework in the that its development is going to take place.

 The expansion of Spanish SMEs is another of Santander’s concerns.
 The bank allocated last year 20,000 million euros to support international business of small and medium-sized companies through export advances, financing, guarantees or documentary credits.
 It has also promoted innovative digital services that facilitate the agility of processes: international collections, payment monitoring, digital guarantees or the contracting of foreign currency.
 It also has Santander Trade, which allows the connection with more than 16,000 companies from different countries in order to interact commercially with each other; or International Desk, a tool that facilitates entry into another country (since its creation in 2011 it has supported the leap abroad of 5,000 companies).